artkirillov/harvee-website/_posts/2025-10-18-how-to-interpret-apple-watch-heart-rate-variability.md

    Checking HRV every hour like a crypto price chart is a fast track to… lower HRV.

 4. **Focus on inputs that raise HRV:**
-   - Sleep (yes, really)
+   - Sleep (yes, really) - aim for 7-9 hours consistently
-   - Breathwork and slow exhalations
+   - Breathwork and slow exhalations - try 4-7-8 breathing
-   - Regular, moderate exercise
+   - Regular, moderate exercise - avoid overtraining
-   - Hydration
+   - Hydration - dehydration stresses your system
    - Meaningful downtime (Netflix counts if it helps)

 ## The "Human" Side of HRV